All Episodes

 Horrifying.

-Uh but they think that, well, even if I believe, I don't actually bring that with me, right?
+But they think that, well, even if I believe, I don't actually bring that with me, right?

-Even if I have to say, oh, yes, you know, look, Democrats sometimes will say things like, oh, yes, uh I I go to church a lot and I'm a believer, I'm a Christian because they know they have to.
+Even if I have to say, oh, yes, you know, look, Democrats sometimes will say things like, oh, yes, I go to church a lot and I'm a believer.

-And I think that that's something that is fair game for us to talk about because when we see how Barack Obama governs and we see how the other Democrats view their role, you Catholics, like Nancy Pelosi, Catholics like John Kerry, who are not just opposed to church doctrine, but will fight to their last ounce on that hill of opposition to fundamental church principles.
+And I think that that's something that is fair game for us to talk about because when we see how Barack Obama governs and we see how the other Democrats view their role, Catholics like Nancy Pelosi, Catholics like John Kerry, who are not just opposed to church doctrine, but will fight to their last ounce on that hill of opposition to fundamental church principles.

 They won't veer at all.